J-DubApps/Blog/content/posts/2022/PowerShell-Functions.md

 This PS function is doing <i>one single thing</i>, formatting the date in Output, and the logic and error-handling is done completely within the function itself.<br />

-A quick & dirty function, often might not do this is, instead:<br />
+A quick & dirty function, often might not do this is, instead:

 ~~~
     function FormatDate {